-Central Bank of Boone County is steeped in the history and tradition of the early Midwest.
+Central Bank of Boone County, a division of The Central Trust Bank is steeped in the history and tradition of the early Midwest.
 The bank began in 1857, the first to be established in this part of the state of Missouri.
 Moss Prewitt, a merchant in Columbia, and R.B.
 Price, Sr., his son-in-law, established the firm of Prewitt and Price, and became the Columbia branch of Exchange Bank of St. Louis, with $250,000 in capital.

 The formation of Prewitt and Price was a direct result of increasing requests from farmers to hold money received in the sale of their products until they needed it.
 The bank became the principal meeting place for farmers who made it their headquarters, depositing their saddlebags in one corner of the banking room while they transacted business and received letters and messages that had been left for them.